 If you don’t grab Kilimanjaro Safaris, don’t grab Kali River Rapids.
-The reason is that you’ll probably be heading to Kilimanjaro Safaris early (more on this below), and you’ll be able to walk right over to Kali River Rapids for short wait when you’re off the safari.
+The reason is that you’ll probably be heading to Kilimanjaro Safaris early, and you’ll be able to walk right over to Kali River Rapids for short wait when you’re off the safari.

 Animal Kingdom Fastpass After Your First Three Reservations